Egypt uprising film depicts crippling social divide

 People were also angered by a decision on Wednesday by a Cairo court to acquit 24 former senior Egyptian officials accused of sending the men on horseback and camels to attack protesters, citing a lack of evidence, after a trial lasting more than a year.

-Nasrallah, an acclaimed leftist director, said the Muslim Brotherhood had tried to monopolise the situation and that he feared for his freedoms as a filmmaker going forward.
+Nasrallah, an acclaimed leftist director, said the Muslim Brotherhood had tried to monopolize the situation and that he feared for his freedoms as a filmmaker going forward.